hathibelagal-dev/instantpolyglot/docs/eng/African-American_Vernacular_English.md

 1. Pitch: AAVE often uses a wider pitch range than SAE, contributing to its perceived musicality.

 2. Rhythm: AAVE tends towards a more syllable-timed rhythm, as opposed to the stress-timed rhythm of SAE.
-This means that syllables are given more equal weight, contributing to a perceived "bouncy" quality in the speech.
+This means that syllables are given more equal weight, contributing to a perceived “bouncy” quality in the speech.

 3. Intonation patterns: Distinctive intonation patterns are used for emphasis and to convey meaning.

    Examples:
    - Rising intonation on statements to indicate disbelief or challenge: **You did WHAT?**
-   - Fall-rise intonation for emphasis: **I TOLD you** (with a fall on "told" and a rise on "you")
+   - Fall-rise intonation for emphasis: **I TOLD you** (with a fall on “told” and a rise on “you”)

 4. Stress patterns: Stress may be placed differently than in SAE for emphasis or rhythmic reasons.